What do head lice do?

-They feed on human blood.
-They leave tiny red spots that itch intensely.
+They feed on human blood, leaving tiny red spots that itch intensely.
 The female lays a daily batch of eggs (nits) which are attached to hairs close to the scalp.
 They hatch in about seven days and can live up to several weeks.

 How do you catch them?